 Student Teaching Placement

-Any student removed from a practicum or student teaching assignment may appeal that decision by submitting a written request to the College Appeals Committee within 30 days of the removal.
-The Appeals Committee will schedule a meeting, request pertinent information from the Director of Field Experience, and notify the student several days in advance of the scheduled appeal meeting.
-Students are advised of their right to seek legal advice and may personally attend the Appeals Committee meeting.
-The Committee’s decision will be forwarded in writing to the student, to the Director of Field Experience, and to the Dean of the College.
+Any student removed from a practicum or student teaching assignment may appeal that decision by submitting a written request to the CEHS Associate Dean for Academic Affairs within 30 days of the removal.
+The associate dean will convene an appeals committee, request pertinent information from the student and the Director of Professional Experiences, and notify the student several days in advance of the scheduled appeal meeting.
+Students are advised of their right to seek legal advice.
+The committee’s decision will be forwarded in writing to the student, to the Director of Professional Experiences, and to the Dean of the College.

 Application for a Nebraska Teaching Certificate